 To calculate your GPA for the coursework that you have taken, assign the point value to the letter grade; add the points together; then, divide by the number of courses taken.

 Because the GPA is an average, keep in mind that it is harder to raise an average than it is to lower one, and that similar numbers yield similar results.
 With this understanding, know that the only way to raise your GPA is to make better grades than you have in the past.

 The ACT, a standardized college entrance exam, is the second of those important numbers for college admission.
 Colleges and universities have ACT requirements that are specific to their individual schools for entrance and scholarship eligibility.
-As a Junior, if you have not already done so, it is a good idea to take the ACT.
 If you are not satisfied with your score, you may continue testing in an effort to improve your score.